- Reference Number: HEY-039/2019

 - Diabetic patients may notice a temporary increase in blood sugar levels

-How is the injection done?
+How is the injection given?

 Is the injection painful?